 What is a Retirement mortgage?

 Our Retirement mortgages are aimed to meet the unique needs of older borrowers that are either looking to release equity or move home.
-If necessary, the amount borrowed can be paid back from the sale of the property when the borrower dies or moves into alternative accommodation such as long term care.
+Instead of having a fixed end date, if necessary the amount borrowed can be paid back from the sale of the property when the borrower dies or moves into alternative accommodation such as long term care.
 During the term of the mortgage the borrower is responsible for meeting the monthly payments which can be interest only or capital & interest repayment.

 Who is a Retirement mortgage potentially suitable for?

 You must have a source of income, typically from a pension, so that interest payments can be afforded for the term of the mortgage which may be up to your full lifetime.
-It is important that your income is index linked so that you can be sure it will keep up with the cost of living over the term.
+You should consider whether your income is index linked so that you can be sure it will keep up with the cost of living over the term.

 How much can I borrow?